-On January 25, 2021, the inspector conducted a supervised tour of the Deep River WTP with Randolph Cliche, Jason Charette, Brad Sweet and Brenda Royce for the purposes of examining the equipment installed and comparing that equipment to the equipment described in the DWWP.
+On January 21, 2024, the WCO conducted a supervised tour of the Deep River WTP with Randolph Cliche and Brenda Royce for the purposes of examining the equipment installed and comparing that equipment to the equipment described in the DWWP.

 The DWWP # 189-201 Issue Number 4 was issued on November 19, 2020.
-The inspector reviewed the document and based on observations made during the tour of the WTP, it appears that the equipment installed at the WTP matches that described in the DWWP # 189-201 Issue Number 4.
+The WCO reviewed the document and based on observations made during the tour of the WTP, it appears that the equipment installed at the WTP matches that described in the DWWP # 189-201 Issue Number 4.